sportsdunia logo

 The top 10 highest-paid coaches in the world

-Top 10 Highest Paid Managers in Football
+How We Ranked the Top 10 Highest Paid Coach in the World?

 Before moving forward with a detailed list of the top 10 highest-paid footballers, we want to inform our readers that bonuses and rewards are excluded from the salaries, and only basic pay is taken into account.
 Here is the list of the highest earners in the football managers category.

-Fenerbahce( 2024 – Present )£9.2 million£18.4 million
+Fenerbahce( 2022 – Present )£8 million£58 million

 Matthias Jaissle (Image Credit: X / @ALAHLI_FCEN)